Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Case study: setup of DR program, building test bed and SFC controller

 \subsubsection{ESS controller}

-The ESS controller modifies the input $P^E$ of the ESS to track the real-time baseline, depending on the power baseline, the AGC signals, and HP's power.
-The controller executes the following sequence of steps with a 4-second sampling period:
+The ESS controller adjusted the input $P^E$ of the ESS to track the real-time baseline, based on the power baseline, the AGC signals, and HP's power.
+The controller executed the following sequence of steps with a 4-second sampling period:

 \begin{itemize} \item[1.]
 (Only executed at 00:00 daily) The power flexibility parameter $\gamma$ and the day-ahead power baseline $\mathbf{\bar{P}}$ are updated. \item[2.]
 If the predictive building controller is running, it receives the new $P_{int,t}$.
 If not, $P_{int,t} = P_{int,t-1}$ is used. \item[3.]
 The actual power measurements $P_{t}^H$ of the HP are retrieved.
 (Note that there might be slight deviations from the setpoint $u$ calculated by the predictive building controller.) \item[4.]
 The setpoint $P_t^E$ is calculated using the equation below, and the ESS is accordingly controlled: